 Finding diamonds from companies like James Allen or Blue Nile is the most preferred choice.
 Diamonds sold at the two online jewelers have GIA certification (if not AGS).
 A few loose diamonds at Blue Nile may have IGI certification, but it is best to steer away from them or filter to GIA/AGS certified diamonds.

 Can You Trust Gemological Science International (GSI)?

 While GSI (Gemological Science International) is a freshplayer in the diamond market, the fail to surpass, or even meet standards labs like AGS and GIA have set.
 GSI is widely known in the United States and has certified diamonds from giant retailers like Kay and Zales.

 GSI’s grading is not only looser than giant grading labs but also goes below the grades of IGI.
+It also doesn't have a separate report, just a mini card like above.
 Honestly, that’s way too risky!
 You should avoid GSI graded diamonds and go for accredited labs like GIA or AGS.

 Should You Trust In-House Certification?

 Diamond owners outsource third-party labs for grading/certification so that when it reaches the retail store, prices are set according to these grades.
 Some retailers offer in-house certificates where they grade their own diamonds.
 You’ll notice in this case, there’s no independent party involved in grading the diamonds (red flag alert!).

 If you think about it, in-house certificates can be a lot shabbier than those from gemological labs I’ve mentioned earlier.
 In-house certification lacks the scrutiny of an unbiased third-party and the company may decide to grade according to how much they want, rather how valuable the stone is.